Granola-Team/mina-block-explorer/README.md

 1. Setup Environment: Run `nix develop` in your terminal to prepare your development environment.

-2. Start the Server: Execute `just serve` to start the server.
-Execute `just tailwind-watch` in another terminal.
+2. Start the Server: Execute `just dev` to start the server.

 These two steps will get your environment ready and your server running quickly.